feral-dot-io/protoc-gen-elmer/README.md

     - gen_twirp: has unused imports
 - structure:
     - enums need a mapper to / from string
-    - timestamps are aliased to Elmer.Timestamp.
-Use Time.Posix directly for clarity

 Explore options:
 - Nested messages could be nil (incl. oneof)